-Sailing is a thrilling and exciting activity, and it’s important to understand many key concepts in order to stay safe and have a smooth sailing experience.
+Sailing is a thrilling and exciting activity, and it’s essential to understand many key concepts to stay safe and have a smooth sailing experience.
 One of these concepts is heeling.
-Now, for those of you who are unfamiliar with the term, let me start by explaining briefly what heeling actually is:
+Now, for those unfamiliar with the term, let me start by answering the question: What is heeling in sailing?

 A boat will heel or lean over at an angle when you sail in any other direction than almost straight down-wind.
 The wind pressure on the sails will force the vessel to a sideway angle, while the righting moment of the keel’s weight and lateral resistance in the water counteracts this energy.
 When a sailboat tilts over like this, it is called heeling.